ti-cortex-m4/demo-java-completablefuture/readme.md

 ![methods of the CompletionStage interface](/images/methods_of_the_CompletionStage_interface.png)

 The _CompletionStage_ interface contains only methods for stages pipelining.
-But this interface does not contain methods for other parts of stages workflow: creating, checking, completing, reading.
+This interface does not contain methods for other parts of stages workflow: creating, checking, completing, reading.
 This functionality is delegated to the _CompletableFuture_ class - the main implementation of the _CompletionStage_ interface.

 ### Methods to pipeline computations